bwong02/MICB475_24W1_Team_11/README.md

 - Confirm the abdunance levels and convention with Hans
 - Confirm Aims with Hans
   - Do we combine Aims 2 and 3?
+  - What happens if Aim 2 goes wrong?
+Can it and how do you justify this?
 - Confirm Approaches with Hans
 - Confirm the Data Set Overview (which ones to do)